ikunetwork/WhitePaper/README.md

 IKU establishes a marketplace for the exchange of bio R&D generated datasets.
 Sub markets within the IKU marketplace are represented by unique tokens in which acquisition of a token threshold grants a license - proof-of-license mechanim.
 The license acts as the fundamental market facilitator.
 By tokenizing the license, copyright to R&D is proved through existence of smart contract provenance, allowing all transactions to settle programmatically as immutable data points on chain.

-IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), the License Token `LIC[x]`. `IKU` represents the bandwidth that powers the Network, providing access and eligibility to stake for fee-derivation. `LIC[x]` is the license bandwidth of the R&D data specific to market `[x]` of which a balance threshold of `LIC[x]` is necessary for proof-of-license.
-Both `IKU` and `LIC[x]` collapse value and information into one, facilitating the liquid exchange of R&D.
+IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), the License Token `LIC[x]`. `IKU` represents the bandwidth that powers the Network, providing R&D efficiencies and eligibility to stake for fee-derivation. `LIC[x]` is the license bandwidth of the R&D data specific to market `[x]` of which a balance threshold of `LIC[x]` is necessary for proof-of-license.
+Both `IKU` and `LIC[x]` collapse value and information into one, facilitating the liquid exchange of R&D - as further outlined below.

 IKU reinvents bio R&D data markets through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of R&D data sets to accelerate access to the future of medicine.
 This will serve to provide interested parties with rapid market entry and exit abilities, reducing transaction costs, ultimately providing coordination and liquidity advantages for R&D between parties who otherwise would not know or trust each other.
-The `IKU` token provides the bandwidth to power the Network with the Ethereum Virtual Machine.

 ### Smart Contracts

 Smart contracts are agreements with super powers, as they provide a deterministic environment guaranteeing information fidelity and trusted exchange of value.
-Specifically, a smart contract is: (i\ code that moves information and/or money based on a condition between as many parties as needed, regardless of jurisdiction; (ii) an automatism that is guaranteed to execute as it uses algorithms (blockchain) for enforcement, not a legal system; and (iii) binding.<sup>[37](#f37)</sup>
+Specifically, a smart contract is: (i) code that moves information and/or money based on a condition between as many parties as needed, regardless of jurisdiction; (ii) an automatism that is guaranteed to execute as it uses algorithms (blockchain) for enforcement, not a legal system; and (iii) binding.<sup>[37](#f37)</sup>

 Once a smart contract is set in motion, the blockchain is utilized to serve as an independent third party to verify agreement execution.<sup>[38](#f38)</sup> Ultimately, overhead is reduced, trust improves, and efficiency increases with no third party necessary for escrow.<sup>[39](#f39)</sup> Money is guaranteed to flow on contract resolution without the need to sue - smart contracts provide justice without judges.